sanhaus/control-panel.en/help/discover/using/managing-permissions.md

 description: Learn how to manage permissions to the Control Panel
 ---

-# Managing permsissions to Control Panel {#managing-permissions-control-panel}
+# Managing permissions to Control Panel {#managing-permissions-control-panel}

 The Control Panel is available to all Admin users of a Campaign instance.
 Follow the steps below to assign users to the Administrators group and grant them an access to the Control Panel.